jon-jacky/Piety/coroutines/README.md

   in tasking experiments.

 - **edsel_script.py**: Display interleaving timer tasks in two editor windows.
+  Tou can set the timer intervals and stop the tasks from the Python REPL.

 - **edsel_script.txt**: Explanation and directions for *edsel_script.py*.